andreddavies/shopping-list/README.md

 This project was created to learn more about Redux.
 This is my second project about Redux.

-## The README.md will be uploaded.
+## The README.md will be updated over the time.